Boilerplate vs From Scratch: Real Time Savings (2026)

 The honest answer isn't what most boilerplate sellers tell you.
 It's not "save months!" or "launch in a weekend!"
 Those claims are marketing noise.

-Here's what the numbers actually look like, based on building 8 production SaaS apps and extracting patterns from all of them.
+Here's what the numbers actually look like, based on building multiple production SaaS apps and extracting patterns from all of them.

 The From-Scratch Timeline (Broken Down)